 Vectoring Digestion for Holistic Wellness

 If you were to take the line representing the electromagnetic spectrum and stretch it from San Francisco to Washington, DC, the area of visible light would only be about two feet wide.
 So there is a lot of information out there that we just can’t see.
-But if we could expand what we can see by even a couple more feet, we would see all kinds of things and perceive all kinds of information that we are blind to.
+But if we could expand that capacity by just a few more feet, we would see all kinds of things and perceive all kinds of information that we are currently blind to.

 How does this concept relate to wellness?
 Well, when looking at the human body, the tendency is just to look at the physical structure and function.
 But by also looking at energy and emotion in conjunction with function, we can get more information, similar to expanding our view of the spectrum of visible light.
 This additional information allows us to make better decisions faster and improve quality of life.